-I call these Coconut Flour Chocolate Glazed Paleo Donuts a happy miracle.
+I call these Chocolate Vegan Donuts Recipe a happy miracle.
 They are healthier than most donuts (Paleo, gluten-free, grain-free and dairy-free), and I took some chances using different ingredients and it worked.

 It’s a good thing I consider myself a what if person.
 As a food blogger, this works out quite well, as I am not too fearful of combining ingredients and analyzing the results.

 As the delicious aroma of freshly baked donuts still permeated my kitchen, I wondered how far I could take this.
 After all, I often create several variations of a recipe to get it just right.

 So for the next try, I decided – “to boldly go where no man has gone before” (if you get that reference, can we be BFF’s?)
 That meant, no eggs!

-Okay, these donuts were made several times before I even had a chance to photograph them for this post!
+Okay, this vegan donut recipe without yeast was made several times before I even had a chance to photograph them for this post!
 They kept disappearing so fast.

 - Mix all the ingredients in one mixing bowl.